Omega Aurigae

-This is an A-type main sequence star with a stellar classification of A1 V. It is 317 million years old with a high rate of spin, showing a projected rotational velocity of 107 km/s.
+The primary component is an A-type main sequence star with a stellar classification of A1 V. It is 317 million years old with a high rate of spin, showing a projected rotational velocity of 107 km/s.
 The star has 2.3 times the mass of the Sun and double the Sun's radius.
 It is radiating 27 times the Sun's luminosity from its photosphere at an effective temperature of 9,230 K. The object displays an infrared excess, suggesting an orbiting debris disk with a temperature of 20 K at a mean radius of 932.40 AU from the host star.

-It has a magnitude 8.18 companion at an angular separation of 4.99 arcseconds.
+There is a magnitude 8.18 companion at an angular separation of 4.99 arcseconds along a position angle of 4.30°.
+This corresponds to a physical separation of 234.2 au.
 The system is an X-ray source with a luminosity of 16.57e29 ergs s^{−1}.